nan60/rzp/README.md

 # rzp
 **Note: This was made as a high school final project and as a result, probably isn't very good**
 ### A command line archiver written in Rust
-Note: Due to the dependencies this project uses, It doesn't support Windows.

 Features:
 - Blazing fast (over 3x as fast a p7zip and unzip)
 - Support for operating on multiple files at once